Connected Leaders

 What kind of people

-are in the initial cohorts?
+are in the cohorts?

 Participants are senior leaders from every part of the rail sector.